Webpage of Amiram )Ami) Moshaiov (Jan2020)

-B. Overview on our Research
+B. Overview of our Research

-Concerning EC, we develop generic methods and algorithms with a focus on multi-objective problems.
+We develop generic methods and algorithms with a focus on multi-objective problems.
 Such problems are common in engineering and other application areas (See https://en.wikipedia.org/wiki/Multi-objective_optimization ).
 Clearly, in the design of technical systems one must face with tradeoffs that are imposed by the existence of conflicting design objectives.
 Evolutionary algorithms are known to be most useful for finding the Pareto-optimal solutions to such problems.
 Such a solution approach, to multi-objective problems, reveals the performance tradeoffs, which supports a rational selection of a solution.

 C. Uniqueness of our Research